Rosales, Pangasinan

 It is sometimes called Carmen, based on its prominent barangay of the same name (now split into two barangays).
-Rosales was created as a separate municipality through a Royal Decree in 1852.
-It was named in honor of Don Antonio Rosales.

-Philippine National Author and internationally renowned novelist Francisco Sionil Josè has set a monument to the town he grew up in with his five-novels-series The Rosales Saga.
-The town itself is dotted with ancestral houses and heritage structures deemed important cultural sites via the National Cultural Heritage Act.

-Rosales is a junction town for those travelling between the provinces of Tarlac and Nueva Ecija to the other towns of Pangasinan.
-It is accessible via Tarlac–Pangasinan–La Union Expressway (TPLEX), or via the MacArthur Highway.

 Etymology

 It is widely believed that the name Rosales came from the word rosal which is a name of a flower that was known to be abundant in the area.
 However, Spanish records revealed that Rosales was originally a ranchera founded by a pioneering Filipino named Nicolas Bañez.
 It was declared a pueblo in 1852.
 The place was named in honor of Don Antonio Rosales Liberal, a man noted for his rectitude, industry, and learning.
 He is also an Order of the Royal Audiencia in Manila and a Consejero de Filipinas en el Ministro de Ultramar (Secretary of Foreign Affairs) during that time.

 History

+Rosales was created as a separate municipality through a Royal Decree in 1852.